 These are the films that I found to be the best.
 It doesn’t matter if they’re big, small, narrative, experimental, or documentary.
 I’ve ranked them based on their technical aspects (acting/directing/script etc.), my personal connection, and how I think they will be remembered as time goes on. ok blahh blahh blah my top 25 films of 2013:

 Honorable Mentions: Frozen is infectious in a way that Disney hasn’t been since the 90s.
 Prisoners is palpably dark vision of suburbia that is slightly let down by its script.
 The Hunt upset me more than any movie this year.
 Bravo.
 I initially was mixed on The Great Gatsby but I think I get it now.
 Every scene in Bad Grandpa is funny.
 Like, laugh out loud and fall over funny.
 Evil Dead is wicked and nasty and fun as hell.

-25. Gravity – Disappointed with the on-the-nose dialogue and repetitive action situations, but good god what a well directed film.
+25. Gravity – Disappointed with the on-the-nose dialogue and repetitive action situations, but good god what a well directed, exciting film.

 24. This Is the End – It’s a batshit insane premise with inside meta jokes about the actors’ personas and tugs at sensitive strings with the curiosity of a drunk frat boy.
-It’s a lazy, stoned Tropic Thunder and Danny McBride is Robert Downey Jr.
+A lazy, stoned Tropic Thunder and Danny McBride is Robert Downey Jr.

 23. Nebraska – Bruce Dern’s face should be on Mount Rushmore.
 Alexander Payne paves this father/son tale with a quietness that only midwesterners understand.
 I’m a midwesterner and this is the midwest.